Guided Meditation for Grief

 There’s a lot of guilt that comes around “moving on”.
 But the funny thing is that moving on is part of the healing process.
 It’s what the person we lost would have wanted for us.

 Take care of yourself, practice self care, and live your life again as soon as you’re ready.
+Caring for yourself in a compassionate way while taking time to acknowledge how you feel, is a powerful way to navigate grief.

 Learn to let go of any guilt or regret